MahanRahmati/flutter_boilerplate_app/README.md

 The project structure is organized into several directories:

-    lib: Contains the main source code for your application.
+    lib: Contains the main part of source code for your application.
-    assets: Contains any static assets, such as images or fonts, that your application needs.
+    packages: Contains everything else that your application needs.

 ## Special